-- Install the public road and emergency access way to standards outlined in Element 6.2 Vehicular Access - Install water supply and hydrant to comply with standards outlined in Element 6.3 Water - Lodge a Section 70A Notification on each Certificate of Title exposed to AS 3959 construction standards, proposed by this subdivision.
+- · Install public roads to standards outlined in Element 6.2 Vehicular Access - Install water supply and hydrant to comply with standards outlined in Element 6.3 Water - Upgrade the firebreak on the southern and western perimeter to City of Wanneroo Firebreak Standards - Establish the Building Protection Zone on the perimeter of the development site as outlined in Element 6.4 Building Siting and Appendix G by removing surface, near surface and elevated fuels - Lodge a Section 70A Notification on each Certificate of Title exposed to AS 3959 construction standards, proposed by this subdivision.
 The notification shall alert purchasers and successors in title, to these exposed lots, of the responsibilities of the Fire Management Plan and bush fire building construction requirements - Comply with the City of Wanneroo's Fire Control Notice as published, on all vacant land, and - Supply a copy of this Fire Management Plan and The Homeowners Bush Fire Survival Manual, Prepare, Act, Survive (or similar suitable documentation) and the City of Wanneroo's Fire Break Notice to each lot owner subject to AS 3959 construction standards.